chriswalz/bit/README.md

 ## Features

 - Automatic fetching & fast forwarding to keep your branches up to date and prevent merge conflicts
-- Simplify your entire rebase workflow with a single command `bit sync [branch-name]`
+- Simplify your entire rebase workflow with a single command `bit sync`
 - Automatic suggestions at your fingertips
 - `bit` is **fully compatible** with `git`.
 All features of git are available if need be.